+The SPG is associated with the trigeminal nerve, which is the main nerve involved in a headache.
 Located deep in the face behind the nasal cavity, the sphenopalatine ganglion is a cluster of sensory and autonomic nerves.
-The SPG transmits information about sensation, including pain, and it also affects autonomic functions, such as nasal congestion and tearing.
-The SPG is associated with the trigeminal nerve, which is the main nerve involved in headache.
 Blocking these nerves has been shown to be effective in reducing the frequency and severity of cluster and migraine headaches.

 - Supraorbital Nerve Block